Minimax Optimal Fixed-Budget Best Arm Identification in Linear Bandits: Algorithm

 At the end of each phase $r$, Algorithm~\ref{algo1} eliminates a subset of possibly suboptimal arms.
 In particular, $K-\lceil d / 2\rceil$ arms are eliminated in the first phase and about half of the active arms are eliminated in each of the following phases.
 Eventually, there is only single arm $i_{\mathrm{out}}$ in the active set, which is the output of Algorithm~\ref{algo1}.

 \begin{remark} It is worth considering the case of standard multi-armed bandits, which can be modeled as a special case of linear bandits.
-In particular, for any arm $i\in \mathcal A=[K]$, the corresponding arm vector is chosen to be $e_i$, which is the $i^{\mathrm{th}}$ standard basis of $\mathbb{R}^K$.
-It follows that $ d = K$, $\theta ^ * = [p(1),p(2),\cdots,p(K)]^{\top} \in \mathbb{R}^K$ and arms are not correlated with one another.
+In particular, for any arm $i\in \mathcal A=[K]$, the corresponding arm vector is chosen to be $e_i$, which is the $i^{\mathrm{th}}$ standard basis vector of $\mathbb{R}^K$.
+It follows that $ d = K$, $\theta ^ * = [p(1),p(2),\ldots,p(K)]^{\top} \in \mathbb{R}^K$ and arms are not correlated with one another.
 A simple mathematical derivation shows that we can always use a set of standard basis vectors of $\mathbb{R}^{d_r}$ to represent the arm vectors regardless of which arms remain active during phase $r$.
 Also, the G-optimal design for a set of standard basis vectors is the uniform distribution on all of the active arms.
-Since pulling one arm is not able to give information about the other arms, the empirical estimates based on the OLS estimator are exactly the empirical means.
-Altogether, for standard multi-armed bandits, OD-LinBAI reduces to the procedure of Sequential Halving \citep{karnin2013almost}, which is a state-of-the-art algorithm for best arm identification in standard multi-armed bandits. \end{remark}
+Since pulling one arm does not provide information about the other arms, the empirical estimates based on the OLS estimator are exactly the empirical means.
+Altogether, for standard multi-armed bandits, OD-LinBAI reduces to the procedure of Sequential Halving \citep{karnin2013almost}, which is a state-of-the-art algorithm for best arm identification in standard multi-armed bandits in the fixed-budget setting. \end{remark}

+\begin{remark} The G-optimal design steps in Lines $13$ and $15$ in OD-LinBAI may be replaced by the $\mathcal{XY}$-allocation \citep{soare2014best} or other techniques in experimental designs.
+However, our work focuses on establishing minimax optimality and thus the application of G-optimal designs, which optimize over the worst cases, is natural.
+The $\mathcal{XY}$-allocation may result in better empirical performance but the improvement might be limited or even absent in worst-case scenarios.
+More importantly, as noted in \citet[Remark 1]{degenne2020gamification}, for the general $\mathcal{XY}$-allocation problem, only heuristic solutions can be obtained (without convergence guarantees).
+Nevertheless, the G-optimal design problem can be provably solved with a linear convergence guarantee \citep{damla2008linear}.
+Overall, the implementation of OD-LinBAI is computationally very efficient. \end{remark}